-3. Servicing relationships.
-An examiner may participate in an examination of, or a supervisory matter involving, an organization that services a loan of the employee or the employee's spouse or dependent child, unless the examiner knows the servicer has retained a financial interest in the underlying value of the credit.
+- 3. Servicing relationships.
+An examiner may participate in an examination of, or a supervisory matter involving, an organization that services a loan of the employee or the employee's spouse or dependent child, unless the examiner knows the servicer has retained a financial interest in the underlying value of the credit. - 4.
+Waiver.
+In limited circumstances, the examiner's supervising officer, in consultation with the Bank's Ethics Officer, may provide written authorization for an examiner to examine an institution, or an affiliate of an institution, with which the examiner, his or her spouse, dependent child or a related entity has a borrowing relationship, although participation in the examination otherwise would be prohibited under paragraph 2(A)(1) above.

-3 A "related entity" means an entity in which the examiner, the examiner's spouse or dependent child owns or controls more than ten percent of its equity, or a partnership in which the examiner or their spouse is a general partner.
+- B. Recusal from Supervisory Matters (Other Than Examination/Inspection) Based on Borrowing Relationship. - 1 Recusal requirement.
+An examiner may not participate in any supervisory matter involving an institution or any affiliate if the examiner, or the examiner's spouse or dependent child, or a related entity, is indebted to the institution or any affiliate.

+2 Exceptions.

-- 4. Waiver.
-In limited circumstances, the examiner's supervising officer, in consultation with the Bank's Ethics Officer, may provide written authorization for an examiner to examine an institution, or an affiliate of an institution, with which the examiner, their spouse, dependent child or a related entity has a borrowing relationship, although participation in the examination otherwise would be prohibited under paragraph 2(A)(1) above. - B. Recusal from Supervisory Matters (Other Than Examination/Inspection) Based on Borrowing Relationship. - 1.
-Recusal requirement.
-An examiner may not participate in any supervisory matter involving an institution or any affiliate if the examiner, or the examiner's spouse or dependent child, or a related entity, is indebted to the institution or any affiliate. - 2.
-Exceptions. - a.
-Recusal is not required if the debt was not extended on terms more favorable than those available to the public, all payments are current, and the debt is extended through: - i. a line of credit extended through a credit card; - ii. an amortizing consumer credit loan (including a first or second mortgage on a personal residence) or a home equity line of credit; - iii. an overdraft protection line; - iv. a student loan; - v. a car lease; or - vi. a loan against the cash value of an insurance policy. - b.
-In addition, recusal is not required with respect to any debt of the examiner's spouse or dependent child, or a related entity of the spouse or dependent child if: - the debt is the sole responsibility of the spouse, child or related entity, and is not derived from the examiner's income, assets or activities; and - ii. the examiner has no knowledge of the identity of the lender.
+- a.
+Recusal is not required if the debt was not extended on terms more favorable than those available to the public, all payments are current, and the debt is extended through: - i. a line of credit extended through a credit card; - ii. an amortizing consumer credit loan (including a first or second mortgage on a personal residence) or a home equity line of credit; - iii. an overdraft protection line; - iv. a student loan: - v. a car lease; or - vi. a loan against the cash value of an insurance policy. - b.
+In addition, recusal is not required with respect to any debt of the examiner's spouse or dependent child, or a related entity of the spouse or dependent child if: - i. the debt is the sole responsibility of the spouse, child or related entity, and is not derived from the examiner's income, assets or activities; and - ii. the examiner has no knowledge of the identity of the lender.

-The following illustrates how the recusal standards described in paragraphs 2(a) and 2(b) are based on the type of assignment, rather than if the person is credentialed.
+The following illustrates how the recusal standards described in paragraphs 2(A) and 2(B) are based on the type of assignment, rather than if the person is credentialed.